-Eliza and her three remaining daughters, Elizabeth (Bessie), Beatrice, and Agnes lived together for many years in their home on Walnut Street (now Avenue).
+Eliza and her three remaining daughters, Elizabeth (Bessie), Beatrice, and Agnes lived together for many years in their Santa Cruz home.
 Each of the girls married late in life; only one had a child.
 They had their Aunt Anna as a role model of a self-sufficient woman.
 But perhaps, underneath, they (or potential suitors) were afraid of passing on the strain of insanity from both sides of the family.